IgorRigolon/titled.tuesday/README.md

 of rounds in each TT, and returns a final URL, which is used as an API call by `tt_results`.

-### Games
+### Games of a particular player

 The Chess.com Tournaments API only sends results for the final round of each Titled Tuesday.
-To get all games, I obtain the list of all titled usernames with `get_titled_players`, and then ask the API for all their games using `get_games`.
-The `tt_games` function simply loops over all titled players and stacks up their games.
+The `get_games` function asks the API for all games of an individual player.
+The `player_games` function simply loops over usernames and stacks up their games.

+### Titled Tuesday

+I manually downloaded all PGNs from the chess.com website and saved them to the data-raw folder.
+The `tt_games` function only downloads and parses them.